YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 ## Introduction of the Project

 The project delves into the fascinating intersection of culinary art and data analysis.
 We aim to unearth patterns and insights that are not immediately apparent.
 Specifically, we focuses on understanding **how the number of ingredients in a recipe might influence its users' ratings**

+More specifically **Do people tend to give more star rating for the complex recipe than the simple recipe?**

 We defined the recipe with number of ingredients greater than 15 as **Complex Recipe** and recipe with number of ingredients less than or equal to 15 as **Simple Recipe**.